 Often, the argument for the typical journalistic triad of skepticism—objectivity—sympathy is rooted in the highest esteem that journalism gives investigative reporting.
 Many discussions on the decline of the news business are centered on laments about the loss of investigative reporting.
 While we also highly esteem investigative reporting, we don’t think it is the primary paradigm for journalism.
 Rather, most reporting in democratic societies should be rooted in a concern for building a healthy social trust and community well-being.
 Journalism should start with genuine sympathy or empathy, move to objectivity, and then if called for, add criticism.

 Part 2 will discuss the sympathetic objectivity triad: sympathy; objectivity; and skepticism if needed.
+This is our Sriracha sauce for journalism.

 The wrong approach to interviewing: